Michael Grandage: Donmar Warehouse

 From 2002 to 2012, he was artistic director of the Donmar Warehouse, where he succeeded Sam Mendes.
 During his tenure, he expanded the theatre's repertoire to include European work, touring productions and an extensive education programme, as well as taking the new Donmar brand to international audiences in America, Australia, Argentina and Europe.

 In September 2008, he launched a one-year Donmar West End "access for all" season of four plays with affordable ticket prices when the company extended its repertory to the newly refurbished Wyndham's Theatre.
 Grandage directed all four productions: Kenneth Branagh in Ivanov, Derek Jacobi in Twelfth Night, Judi Dench in Madame de Sade and Jude Law in Hamlet.

 In 2010, he launched a three-year West End season at the Trafalgar Studios to highlight the work of young directors who emerged from the Donmar's training scheme during his tenure.

 During his decade at the Donmar, he produced sixty-six productions, directing twenty-five of them himself.
 His contributions to the Donmar included the purchase of the theatre site in Earlham Street, and the purchase of office and rehearsal space in nearby Dryden Street in 2011.
 These were made possible through commercial activity that Grandage engaged in on behalf of the Donmar during his tenure, particularly transferring productions to the West End and Broadway.

 His work at the Donmar won Tony, Olivier, Evening Standard, Critics' Circle and South Bank Awards.
 He was first nominated for a Laurence Olivier Award in 2001 for Best Director for Peter Nichols' Passion Play at the Donmar Warehouse before winning in 2004 for David Greig's Caligula.
 Two of his musical productions for the Donmar have also won the Olivier Award for Outstanding Musical Production and a third won the Olivier Award for Best New Musical.
 He has won four Evening Standard Awards for his Donmar work including productions of Passion Play, Merrily We Roll Along, Grand Hotel, Ivanov, The Chalk Garden and Othello.
 In 2010, his production of Red by John Logan won six Tony Awards including Best Play and Best Director.

 In June 2012, Constable & Robinson published A Decade At The Donmar by Michael Grandage, a photographic record of his tenure.

 Opera

 In 2010, Grandage started to work in opera, making his debut at Glyndebourne with a production of Billy Budd.
 This production has also played at the Brooklyn Academy of Music in New York City in 2014, and the San Francisco Opera in 2019.
 He returned to Glyndebourne in 2012 to direct Le nozze di Figaro, a production that was revived for the following ten years.
 In the US, his work has included new productions of Madama Butterfly and Don Giovanni for the Metropolitan Opera, Chicago Lyric Opera and Houston Grand Opera.
+His production of Billy Budd was revived again at Glyndebourne in 2026.